lowdefy/lowdefy-docs/README.md

 2. To master
 3. To remember

-Anything change that improves one of these is granted priority.
+Any change that improves one of these is granted priority.

 This is done to support our mission:
 Increase developer productivity and reduce the need for a high developer skills.